 The benefits of parcel shipping don’t mean LTL shipping is outdated and useless.
 Instead, it means LTL shipping, although effective, may cost more than parcels.
 According to Inbound Logistics, shippers who use LTL services exclusively may be overspending on shipping to the tune of 15 to 20 percent.
 With the slowdown in the shipping industry imminent, not considering the current capacity crunch, it is evident a greater understanding of LTL shipping is needed.

 LTL shipping is designed for big packages.
-Once, packages between 200 and 600 pounds were automatically given the go ahead for LTL shipping.
+Once, packages between 200 and 600 pounds were automatically given the go-ahead for LTL shipping.
 In today’s world, these same packages may qualify for parcel shipping if the overall size of the package is small enough, especially if the package has a high dimensional weight.
-Unfortunately, the drawbacks to LTL shipping are due to package’s unusual sizes and requirements for transit.
+Unfortunately, the drawbacks to LTL shipping are due to the package’s unusual sizes and requirements for transit.

 For example, furniture can be oddly shaped, include multiple pieces and have limitations on what items, if any, can be placed on top of it.
 Obviously, furniture customers will not be happy if a huge shipment damages the freight due to being put on top of it, meaning furniture renders above storage space unfilled.